XieHaitian/Quantitative_Finance/README.md

 # Quantitative_Finance

-An integrated project to about quantitative finance
+An integrated project to about quantitative finance.

+1. Download price data of S&P500 from Yahoo Finance.
+Store them in a SQLite database.
+2. Use autoencoder to replicate indices.